rhzx3519/rhzx3519.github.io/docs/_posts/2024-03-08-Back-of-Envelope-Estimation.md

 **Writing Band Width** = `200*500 ~= 100KB/s`.
 **Reading Band Width** = `20K * 500 ~= 10MB/s`.

 Let's assume the data expires in 5 years.
 **Data Storage** = `500M * 12month * 5 year * 500bytes ~= 30G * 500bytes ~= 15TB`

 Let's assume the cache expires in 1 day, and only the hot data is cached.
 **Cache Memory** = `20K * 3600s * 24h * 500bytes * 0.2 ~= 20K * 100K * 100bytes ~= 200GB`

 Here we have all the critical metric estimation for our system:
-- Writing QPS/TPS: 200
+- _Writing QPS/TPS_: 200
-- Reading QPS/TPS: 20K
+- _Reading QPS/TPS_: 20K
-- Writing Band Width: 100KB/s
+- _Writing Band Width_: 100KB/s
-- Reading Band Width: 10MB/s
+- _Reading Band Width_: 10MB/s
-- Data Storage(for writing request): 15TB
+- _Data Storage_(for writing request): 15TB
-- Cache Memory(for reading request): 200GB
+- _Cache Memory_(for reading request): 200GB

 ## Wrap up
 This is a common law for us to apply in every back-of-envelope estimate of system design.